motou/magento2-store-locator-stockists-extension/README.md

 * Interactive map: stores positioned on the map via longitude and latitude;
 * Geolocation: show nearest stores to user;
 * Search: search functionality in the sidebar;
-* Directions: show driving directions from user location to store;
+* Directions: show directions from user location to store (driving, walking, cycling or public transport);
 * Map Styles: choose from over 10 different map styles to fit your store;
 * Breadcrumbs: show/hide breadcrumbs;
 * SEO: edit titles, meta descriptions and keywords;